 Dates: May 9-10, 2020

 One of Albany's oldest events, the 71st annual Tulip Festival celebrates the city's Dutch heritage.
 Historic Washington Park blooms with more than 140,000 tulips in a multitude of colors and 150 varieties.
 Head to New York's capital city for a Mother's Day weekend of food, music, crafts, kids' activities and more.
 For information about this free festival, call 518-434-2032.

 Location: Boston, Massachusetts

 Fragrant, flowering lilacs get their very own celebration at Boston's Arnold Arboretum each year.
 The grounds are home to nearly 400 lilac plants representing 165 different varieties: It's one of North America's most significant collections of lilacs.
-On Lilac Sunday, food vendors are on-site, and special tours and activities for families are scheduled.
+On Lilac Sunday, picnicking on site is permitted, and special tours and activities for families are scheduled.
 Call 617-524-1718 for event details.